 Cumin also contains antioxidants, which may be responsible for some of its associated benefits.

 Cooking and eating foods with cumin is likely to be safe for most people.
 Some people might have an allergy to cumin, however, in which case they should avoid it.

 More research is needed before doctors can recommend supplemental dosages of cumin.
-In one 2013 study, some people experienced nausea, dizziness, and stomach pain after consuming cumin extract.
+In

 As with all supplements, people should tell their healthcare provider what they are taking.
 Many supplements may impact how certain prescription medications work.